RUCE-Social-Innovation-Hub/sihobsidiandocumentation/src/site/notes/About.md

 # About

-The DRL is a public access library of basic technologies.
+The Digital Resource Library (DRL) is a public access library of basic technologies.
 This includes computing devices like laptops, mobile devices like tablets, audio-visual devices like cameras and recorders and a range of accessories.

 To ensure the sustainability of the library, the management of devices and leases must be well structured.
 As a digital social innovation, the library uses accessible digital tools to manage its operations.